Havner/np-wrapper/README.md

 your TrackIR and is particularly useful for games that don't allow to set camera angles that are then honored with TrackIR turned on, namely Falcon 4 BMS.

+And this solution works properly with the TrackIR configured deadzone.

 # Installation

 Due to the fact that the client libraries reside in the TrackIR software